stlucasgarcia/brasilapi-ex/README.md

   - `get_all_banks()` → `get_banks()`
   - `get_all_rates()` → `get_rates()`
   - Similar patterns across all resource types
+- **BrasilAPI documentation**: Include the URL to the official BrasilAPI documentation for each endpoint in the function docs for easy reference

 ### 🚀 Complete API Coverage